shreddedbacon/twc-controller/README.md

 * Download the Hypriot Docker SD card image
 * Flash the downloaded image to your SD card

-Once the image is flashed, load the SD card in your computer and copy the contents of `example-user-data.yml` into the existing `user-data` file in the `HypriotOS` partition.
+Once the image is flashed, load the SD card in your computer and copy the contents of `example-user-data.yml` and overwrite the entire contents of the `user-data` file in the `HypriotOS` partition.

 Change the following in the `user-data` file:

 * `YOUR_WIFI_SSID` - change this to your WiFi SSID
 * `YOUR_WIFI_PSK_PASSWORD` - change this to your WiFi Password

-The default user that gets created in the operating system is `tesla` with the password `tesla`, you can change this by editing `plain_text_passwd` in the `user-data` file to the password you want to use.
+The default user that gets created in the operating system is `tesla` with the password `tesla`, you can change this by editing the `plain_text_passwd` in the `user-data` file to the password you want to use.

 Once done, simply insert the SD card into the RaspberryPi and power it up, if the WiFi is configured correctly in `user-data` the installer script will download the required images and start the containers.
 This can take a few minutes to do.